Enielen/files-and-folders/book/part3/part3.md

 - Did you also notice that the folder names use underscores instead of spaces, where these green circles are?
 Also, they do not use any “weird” characters?
 Folder naming conventions are very similar to file naming conventions.
 As with file names, folder names must be readable for both humans and for machines.
 Machines often have trouble interpreting spaces and special characters, so it’s best to avoid them in file and folder naming.

-<b>Check your undersatnding:</b> Answer the True or False questions to check your understanding of the rules of thumb for folder organisation.
+<b>Check your understanding:</b> Answer the True or False questions to check your understanding of the rules of thumb for folder organisation.

 <style>
 .responsive-iframe {
     position: relative;
     width: 100%;
     overflow: hidden;
-    padding-top: 58.5%; /* Adjust this value based on the aspect ratio (height/width * 100) */
+    /* padding-top: 58.5%;  */
 }
 .responsive-iframe iframe {
-    position: absolute;
+    /* position: absolute;
     top: 0;
     left: 0;
     width: 100%;
-    height: 100%;
+    height: 100%; */
+    position: relative;
+    width: 100%;
+    height: auto;
     border: 0;
 }
 .caption {